 - National job boards were competitive, and often outperformed many of the leading niche channels for many job titles

-With not one dominant job board being the best in the UK, using a media buying service like fixed price job posting or multi-posters is a well worth considering.
-These kind of services give you visibility across multiple types of job boards and media channels (branded or non-branded), as well as many other additional services.
+With not one dominant job board being the best in the UK, using a media buying service like fixed price job posting or multi-posters is well worth considering.
+These kinds of services give you visibility across multiple types of job boards and media channels (branded or non-branded), as well as many other additional services.

 Look out for media buyers that offer additional services that will help with your overall talent acquisition strategy beyond simply attracting candidates – if you can get more for your money then why not?
 This might include services like job advert writing, candidate screening tools, and a range of other technologies that can help your selection process and improve your recruitment efficiency.

 The cost of purchasing this kind of service can vary between £200-£999 depending on your needs and other factors.

 The results of this research show that there is not a single dominant channel out there when it comes to advertising your jobs online.
 The truth is that spreading your job adverts across leading media channels and job boards is the best way to get a positive outcome.